AlSh007/blog-app/README.md

 Usage
 This application allows users to perform basic CRUD (Create, Read, Update, Delete) operations on blog posts.
 Users can create a new blog post by clicking the "Add Post" button and filling out the form.
 They can view the full details of a post by clicking on its title in the list of posts.
 Users can also edit and delete posts using the corresponding buttons.

+<h2>JSON Server</h2>
+I am using json-server to simulate a RESTful API for adding and deleting data.
+The db.json file contains the data that is being served by the server.

+To run the server, first install the json-server package using npm: npm install -g json-server

+Then start the server with the following command: json-server --watch db.json --port 3000
+This will start the server on port 3000 and watch the db.json file for changes.
+You can then make HTTP requests to the server as if it were a real API.

 Contributing
 Contributions to this project are welcome.
 If you find any bugs or would like to suggest new features, please feel free to open an issue or submit a pull request.